ckan/ckan/doc/oranization_group_auth.rst

 collaborate on subsets of the datasets and they wanted this collaboration to be orthoganal to the authorization around metadata.

+**What is the difference between groups and tags?**
+Groups work like controlled tags.
+While anyone who can edit a dataset can create a new tag, only sysadmins can create new groups.
+While anyone can add any tag to a dataset, only sysadmins or members of a group can add a dataset to that group.

 User Stories
 ------------